mahavedalla/mahavedalla/docs/questions/sort/whether-the-dhamma-is-the-same-as-nibbana.md

-# Whether the Dhamma is the same as Nibbāna?
+Question: Whether the Dhamma is the same as Nibbāna?
 Review Status: Not started